 Our solutions are creative, multi-disciplinary, unusually efficient, and (we would like to think) effective.
 You be the judge!

 Our U.S. Patent application 15/816,865 (November 17, 2017) uses a very specific sequence of seven steps.
 The magic is in that sequence.
 After two steps, patterns are indistinguishable.
 We keep going.
 After seven steps, there is nothing left for the hacker.
-That's part of our reason for describing MarpX Privacy™ as a Strong Key Iterative Pattern Suppression (SLIPS) form of cryptography.
+That's part of our reason for describing MarpX Privacy™ as a Strong Key Iterative Pattern Suppression (SKIPS) form of cryptography.